 When scanning hard copy documents on MFPs and office scanners, or when converting a camera image, jpg, tiff or screenshot into a PDF, the content is “locked” in a snapshot-like image.

-Such image-only PDF documents contain just the scanned/photographed images of pages, without an underlying text layer.
-Consequently, image-only PDF files are not searchable, and their text usually cannot be modified or marked up.
-An “image-only” PDF can be made searchable by applying OCR with which a text layer is added, normally under the page image.
+Such PDF documents contain just the scanned/photographed images of pages, without an underlying text layer.
+Consequently, scanned PDF files are not searchable, and their text usually cannot be modified or marked up.
+A scanned PDF can be made searchable by applying OCR with which a text layer is added, normally under the page image.
+Application of automatic OCR processing, like in FineReader, also enables direct editing of scanned PDFs without the additional step of first converting the document to an editable file format such as Microsoft Word.

 Searchable PDFs usually result through the application of OCR (Optical Character Recognition) to scanned PDFs or other image-based documents.
 During the text recognition process, characters and the document structure are analyzed and “read”.
 A text layer is added to the image layer, usually placed underneath.
 Such PDF files are almost indistinguishable from the original documents and are fully searchable.
 Text in searchable PDF documents can be selected, copied, and marked up.